Inspection & Monitoring

 Oil and gas drilling and production is a broad and complex issue.
 Below are a few resources that may be useful:

-- Oil and gas development in Colorado is regulated primarily by the Colorado Oil and Gas Conservation Commission (COGCC).
+- Oil and gas development in Colorado is regulated primarily by the Colorado Energy and Carbon Management Commission (CECMC).
 Visit their website and click on the GENERAL tab located on the left side of the screen to review a list of “Typically asked Questions."

 - In 2004, the EPA provided a technical study entitled Evaluation of Impacts to Underground Sources of Drinking Water by Hydraulic Fracturing of Coalbed Methane Reservoirs Study on the impacts to drinking water wells from hydraulic fracturing.